 - Have the right to remain and work in the UK for the duration of the programme.

 Unfortunately, we will not make any exceptions for applicants.
 Neither are we able to accept a postgraduate qualification or master’s degree as a substitute for any of our main eligibility criteria.
 If you do not meet these requirements, and are still interested in applying to be a social worker, please refer to www.ucas.com for further information on courses.

 Am I still eligible if I am already qualified/part-qualified in social work?

 Unfortunately, we are unable to accept applications from those who are already part or fully qualified as social workers.
 Our course expectation is that our participants will qualify in social work on the programme.

 English is not my first language.
 Can I still apply?

 Yes, we welcome applications from a diverse range of candidates.
 If English is not your first language, you must have achieved the required Academic IELTS (“UKVI Academic IELTS” is not a requirement) of an overall score of 7.0 with a minimum score of 6.5 in each section – speaking, reading, writing & listening (n.b. a score of 6.5 in all four categories will be insufficient to give an overall score of 7.0).

 The test is valid for two years from the date it was taken.
 No other English language examination will be accepted nor exceptions be granted.
-Candidates must hold a valid IELTS certificate at the point of application and any subsequent registration with the GMC.
+Candidates must hold a valid IELTS certificate at the point of application.
 The IELTS can be completed in either a British Council or IDP centre.